 North Carolina use tax is due by individuals and businesses on tangible personal property and certain digital property purchased, leased or rented inside or outside this State for storage, use, or consumption in North Carolina.
-Use tax is due on taxable services sourced to North Carolina.
-Individuals and businesses must pay use tax to the Department when retailers do not collect tax on taxable transactions.
+Use tax is also due on taxable services sourced to North Carolina.
+Individuals and businesses must pay use tax to the Department when retailers or facilitators do not collect sales or use tax on taxable transactions.

-Retailers that are not "engaged in business" in this State are not required to collect North Carolina tax on remote sales.
-However, some out-of-state retailers voluntarily collect North Carolina tax as a convenience to their customers.
-Retailers that are not "engaged in business" may include mail-order companies, television shopping networks, firms selling over the internet, and other retailers who receive an order in another state and deliver the property or causes it to be delivered to a person in this state.
+Retailers or facilitators that are not "engaged in business" in this State are not required to collect North Carolina sales and use tax.
+Some out-of-state retailers or facilitators voluntarily collect North Carolina use tax as a convenience to their customers.
+Retailers or facilitators that are not "engaged in business" may include mail-order companies, television shopping networks, and firms selling over the internet.

-- Sales or recharges of prepaid telephone calling cards and phones.
+- Purchases of or recharges of prepaid telephone calling cards and phones.